FreshPrice/Fresh/README.md

 **NoSQL and MongoDB**
 - MongoDB Atlas for cloud database.
 - Data-structure for each field.

+**Release Engineering**
 - Setting up and deploying on heroku was straightforward using commonly used Meteor buildpack.
 Additional environment variables configured and automated Master branch deployments enabled.

-**Release Engineering**
-- Used heroku for deployment.

 ### Basic Contribution Requirements

-Erica
+Erica: Creation of autocomplete geo-suggest component using Google Maps API, addition of marker on the map with lat/lng received.
+Incorporation of user accounts and logic of information hiding.
+Implmentation of the shopping list, which allows users to add, edit and clear grocery items.
+Setup of Email component that enables users to send themselves an email with their current shopping list.
+Formatting the form for new postings.

 Nicole: For project implementation, I contributed to the frontend React/Redux logic, such as implementing the sorting posts feature.
 I also worked on design and layout, which led the final app to look very similar to the original mock-ups.
 As a team player, I reviewed many PRs and pair-programmed.